Magnetic ground state of a Jeff = 1/2 based frustrated triangular lattice antiferromagnet: Acknowledgments

 \section{Acknowledgments}

-P. K. acknowledges the funding by the Science and Engineering Research Board, and Department of Science and Technology, India through Research Grants.The work at SKKU was supported by the National Research Foundation (NRF) of Korea (Grant no. RS-2023-00209121, 2020R1A5A1016518).
+P.K. acknowledges the funding by the Anusandhan National Research Foundation (ANRF), Department of Science and Technology, India through Research Grants.
+The work at SKKU was supported by the National Research Foundation (NRF) of Korea (Grant no. RS-2023-00209121, 2020R1A5A1016518).